 Turmeric contains an abundance of antioxidants that support cellular health.
 But what does that mean for you?
 Here are some of the most well-researched benefits of turmeric and the curcuminoids that it contains.

 - Promotes Balanced Mood

 - Encourages Balanced Blood Sugar

 1. Promotes Balanced Mood

 Could turmeric be a potential new option for stabilizing mood?
-A randomized, double-blind, placebo-controlled study reported promising results with turmeric for supporting a balanced mood.
-Two groups were studied.
-The first group received curcumin daily, while the other received a placebo.
+A fascinating study reported promising results with turmeric for supporting a balanced mood.
+One group received curcumin daily, while the other received a placebo.

 After eight weeks, the mood and anxiety score tests completed by all of the participants showed significant symptom improvements compared to placebo.

 2. Helps Wounds Heal